 - Use an insurance comparison website: If you haven’t negotiated your insurance policy with your provider for a while, now’s a good time to do it.
 You could save thousands of dollars a year.
 Alternatively, use an insurance comparison website.
 These sites let you compare different insurance policies in one place, so you can find the cheapest deals.

 If your inventory is worth $300,000, you could be paying $30,000-60,000 every year in carrying costs.
-Although you need to pay for essentials like storage and insurance, you can reduce carrying costs by following the tips above.
+Although you need to pay for essentials like storage and insurance, you can reduce the costs by following the tips above.